nicnilov/elixir-c-interop/README.md

 ### A C/C++ compiler

-This project makes no assumptions about the c/c++ compiler except is should be callable by `cc`.
+This project makes no assumptions about the c/c++ compiler except that is should be callable by the `cc` name.

 ### Elixir / Erlang runtime